What We’re Watching

 Coalition pressing California to consider supply chain in environmental goals

-• NAFEM continues to work with the almost 200 members of the California Sustainability Coalition which continues to press Gov. Newsom to consider an alternative to achieving the state’s environmental goals without further disruption to the critical, supply chain work being performed by the state’s ports, transport and other sectors.
+- NAFEM continues to work with the almost 200 members of the California Sustainability Coalition which is pressing Gov. Newsom to consider an alternative to achieving the state’s environmental goals without further disruption to the critical, supply chain work being performed by the state’s ports, transport and other sectors.

 Know your supply chain: Restricted entities listed on government database